Bertrand Gachot: 1991 prison sentence

 On 10 December 1990 Gachot was due to meet with Jordan and representatives of 7-Up but, on the way and running late, he became involved in a road rage incident with a taxi driver at Hyde Park Corner in London.
 His car collided with the back of the taxi, but caused no damage to either car.
 Later, Gachot said the taxi driver pulled him by the tie and raised his fist, at which point Gachot sprayed the taxi driver with CS gas to defend himself.
 Gachot hid the CS gas canister in a toilet cistern in a nearby building, and was arrested and charged with actual bodily harm (ABH) and possession of a prohibited weapon.

 Gachot's trial at Southwark Crown Court was scheduled the week before the 1991 Belgian Grand Prix, a circuit where he expected the Jordan to "fly".
 Gachot had claimed self-defence, and expected a fine or suspended sentence; he was due to test at Monza after the trial.
-Instead he was sentenced to 18 months in HMP Brixton after an unsuccessful appeal.
+Instead he was sentenced to 18 months in HMP Brixton and, later, HMP Northeye in Bexhill-on-Sea after an unsuccessful appeal.

 The situation prompted a campaign of support organised by Belgian racing driver Pascal Witmeur.
 This campaign involved flags, T-shirts worn by members of the public and racing drivers, graffiti in several locations of the Spa-Francorchamps track during the 1991 Belgian Grand Prix, and prominent sponsorship on Witmeur's Formula 3000 car.
 Team owner Eddie Jordan replaced him with Michael Schumacher, whose performance at Spa led to a drive with Benetton.
 Gachot subsequently said that prison was "a fantastic human experience" and he had about 10,000 letters of support.